finnreddington/Deep_Learning_and_Acoustic_Indices/README.md

 # README

 Steps to replicate the analysis in *Combining Deep Learning with Standard Acoustic Indices Gives Greater Understanding of Coral Reef Soundscapes* (2025), use the scripts (indicated in *italics*) following the steps below.
+If you use this code please cite Reddington et al (2025).

 ## In Python, calculate indices and deep-learning features: